dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 Selecting P for the primary I created the primary partition for Arch to be installed.
 I gave the primary partition 60gb of storage.

-Then  created second primary partition this one being 10gb in size.
+Then I created second primary partition, this one being 10gb in size.

 ![Partitioning 06](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1764710241448.webp)